Ankit-Sawant/AnkitSawant/index.md

 ### Data Transformations
 To prepare the data, I cleaned out any rows with missing or invalid values in the state or relevant columns.
 I then grouped the dataset by state and calculated the number of records (licenses) associated with each one.
 The result was a simple frequency table, which I sorted to ensure the most active states were emphasized in the visualization.

+### Overlap
+There is no overlap in data or plots from HW5
 ---

 ## 🌍 Visualization 2: Bigfoot Sightings Over Time by Season (Interactive)